 You might also check out this related story on the relative virality of fake versus real stories..

-5 thoughts on “Facebook and Twitter Are Probably Making Google a Liar as Well”
+5 responses to “Facebook and Twitter Are Probably Making Google a Liar as Well”